 Rocky Shores are one of the most dynamic, stressful, and interesting habitats on the planet, they exhibit a strong environmental gradient, and the distribution of the organisms reflects this.
-This course will introduce you to this unique habitat and the varied organisms that call this home!
+This course will introduce you to this unique habitat and the varied organisms that call it home!

 This course will include: